gravitational/teleport/docs/testplan.md

 - [ ] Verify that a user can see the list of auth connectors.
 - [ ] Verify that a user cannot create/delete/update the connectors

-Add the following resource to enable read access to users
+Add the following to enable read access to users
 ```
   - resources:
       - user